Ph.D., University of California, Berkeley, 1982

 Natsuki Atagi, Ph.D.

-Natsuki is a postdoctoral fellow in the Department of Psychology at UC Riverside.
+Natsuki is an Assistant Research Psychologist in the Department of Psychology at UC Riverside and an Assistant Professor in the Department of Child and Adolescent Studies at CSU Fullerton.
 She completed her graduate work at UCLA, where she received her M.A. and Ph.D. in Psychology, with a focus in Developmental Psychology and Culture, Brain, & Development.
-Natsuki’s program of research focuses on the cognitive and neural correlates of early language experiences.
+Natsuki’s program of research focuses on the cognitive, linguistic, and neural correlates of early language experiences.
 During her graduate career, she broadly examined how bilingual language experiences affect various aspects of infants’ and children’s cognitive and language development.
 Currently, her research uses behavioral methods, MRI, and EEG to examine how early language and reading experiences may have consequences for new language learning.
 In her free time, she likes listening to audiobooks, traveling, spending time with friends and family, and going to Disneyland.

-Alessandra is a fifth-year graduate student in cognitive psychology at UC Riverside.
-She graduated from Pepperdine University in 2014 with a B.A. in Psychology, and began her studies under Dr. Chiarello in the Cognitive Neuroscience Lab the following fall.
+Alessandra is a sixth-year doctoral candidate in Cognitive Psychology at UC Riverside.
+She graduated from Pepperdine University in 2014 with a B.A. in Psychology, and received her M.A. in Cognitive Psychology from UC Riverside in 2016.
 Her research interests lie at the intersection between bilingualism, memory, and aging.
 She is currently investigating how bilingualism might affect resistance to proactive interference performance in both younger and older adults, and is using structural MRI and DTI to assess whether the neural correlates of inhibitory control of memory differ between bilinguals and monolinguals.
-In her free time, she likes skiing and hiking, traveling, trying new restaurants, wine tasting, watching HGTV shows, and relaxing with a good book.
+In her free time, she likes skiing and hiking, traveling, trying new restaurants, watching HGTV shows, and relaxing with a good book.

-Michelle is a second-year graduate student in cognitive psychology at UC Riverside.
+Michelle is a third-year graduate student in cognitive psychology at UC Riverside.
 She received her B.S. in French and Francophone Studies at the Pennsylvania State University.
-Her research interests include the cognitive and neural basis of language, cognitive control, and bilingualism.
+Her research interests include code-switching, cognitive control, and bilingualism.
 Currently she is studying how code-switching modulates control strategies on a cognitive control task.
-In her free time, she enjoys bodybuilding, reading books about health and nutrition, and cooking and baking with her Nana.
+In her free time, she enjoys working out, listening to podcasts, and spending time with her rescue dog.

 Brittenny De La Cruz

-Brittenny is a fourth-year undergraduate student, majoring in Neuroscience and minoring in Creative Writing.
+Brittenny is a senior undergraduate student, majoring in Neuroscience and minoring in Creative Writing.
 She is interested in neuroimaging, neuroimaging analysis and investigating how bilingualism may affect brain structure and cognitive ability.
-She also recently completed a research project on code-switching, which shed light on the comparison between self-reported vs. real-world language use.
+She has completed a research project on code-switching, which shed light on the comparison between self-reported vs. real-world language use.
 After graduation, she is hoping to earn her Ph.D. in a neuroscience-related field.
-In her free time, she likes to go on adventures by reading books, spending time with her pets, trying new foods, playing Pokemon Go, and hanging out with friends.
+In her free time, she likes to go on adventures by reading books, spending time with her pets, trying new foods, and hanging out with friends.